-Dainippon Sumitomo Pharma Co., Ltd. On October 31, 2007, the Company entered into an exclusive license agreement with Dainippon Sumitomo Pharma Co.
-Ltd. (DSP), under which the Company licensed rights to indiplon to DSP and agreed to collaborate with DSP on the development and commercialization of indiplon in Japan.
+Dainippon Sumitomo Pharma Co., Ltd. (DSP).
+On October 31, 2007, the Company entered into an exclusive license agreement with DSP, under which the Company licensed rights to indiplon to DSP and agreed to collaborate with DSP on the development and commercialization of indiplon in Japan.
 Pursuant to the license agreement, among other things, the Company received an up-front license fee of \$20 million.
 The Company is also eligible to receive additional event based payments upon specified future events related to the development and commercialization of indiplon in Japan.
 Should all event based payments be achieved, the Company may be entitled to payments totaling an additional \$115 million.
 Event based payments under the DSP agreement do not meet the criteria of a milestone in accordance with the authoritative guidance as they are based on the performance of DSP.
 Additionally, the Company is entitled to royalties from DSP on future sales of indiplon in Japan.
-For each of the years ending December 31, 2011, 2010 and 2009, the Company amortized annually into revenue \$2.9 million of the upfront license fee under the DSP agreement.
+For each of the years ending December 31, 2012, 2011 and 2010, the Company amortized annually into revenue \$2.9 million of the upfront license fee under the DSP agreement.

-GlaxoSmithKline.
-In July 2001, the Company announced a worldwide collaboration with GlaxoSmithKline (GSK) to develop and commercialize CRF antagonists for psychiatric, neurological and gastrointestinal diseases.
+GlaxoSmithKline (GSK).
+In July 2001, the Company announced a worldwide collaboration with GSK to develop and commercialize CRF antagonists for psychiatric, neurological and gastrointestinal diseases.
 Under the terms of this agreement, the Company and GSK conducted a collaborative research program and collaborated in the development of Neurocrine's current lead CRF compounds, as well as novel back-up candidates and second generation compounds identified through the collaborative research.
-In addition, the Company will be eligible to receive event based payments as compounds progress through the research and development process, royalties on future product sales and co-promotion rights in the U.S. under some conditions.
-GSK may terminate the agreement at its discretion upon prior written notice to the Company.
-In such event, the Company may be entitled to certain payments and all product rights would revert to Neurocrine.
-The Company recognized \$0.1 million in revenue under the GSK agreement in each of the years ended December 31, 2011, 2010 and 2009.
+The Company recognized \$0.1 million in revenue under the GSK agreement in each of the years ended December 31, 2012, 2011 and 2010.
 The sponsored research portion of this collaboration agreement ended in 2005.